Wagga Wagga - North

 Wagga Wagga - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wagga Wagga - North's population is around 6,227 as of Nov 2025.
-This reflects an increase of 622 people since the 2021 Census, which reported a population of 5,605.
-The change is inferred from the estimated resident population of 6,101 in June 2024 and an additional 87 validated new addresses since the Census date.
-This level of population equates to a density ratio of 116 persons per square kilometer.
-Wagga Wagga - North's growth of 11.1% since the 2021 census exceeded the SA3 area (3.5%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 36.4% of overall population gains during recent periods.
+Wagga Wagga - North's population is 6,227 as of November 2025.
+This reflects a growth of 622 people since the 2021 Census, which recorded a population of 5,605.
+The increase is inferred from the estimated resident population of 6,101 in June 2024 and an additional 87 validated new addresses since the Census date.
+This results in a population density ratio of 116 persons per square kilometer.
+Wagga Wagga - North's growth rate of 11.1% since the 2021 census exceeded both the SA3 area (3.5%) and the SA4 region, making it a growth leader.
+Interstate migration contributed approximately 36.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Wagga Wagga - North in the top 10 percent of Australia's non-metropolitan areas.
-The area is expected to expand by 3,855 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 59.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, Wagga Wagga - North is predicted to have grown by 3,855 persons based on the latest annual ERP population numbers, reflecting a total gain of 59.9% over the 17-year period.

 Frequently Asked Questions - Population